Just a student portal… or was it?

 Content strategy informed the way the portal’s wireframes would be laid out and Squiz ensured that each wireframe could function within the portal and deliver a great user experience.

-As Griffith wished to utilise their existing infrastructure for the project to provide personalised content, a single code path to handle the personalisation logic had to be written.
-Although complicated, the result was hugely successful.
+Griffith wished to utilize their existing infrastructure for the project to provide personalized content.
+Therefore, a single code path to handle the personalization logic had to be written.
+Although complex, the result was hugely successful.

-- One week after launch, 52.6% of polled students rated the new portal Excellent despite having to adjust to a new student experience mid semester.
+And the rest of the students shared this sentiment: one week after launch, 52.6% of polled students rated the new portal Excellent despite having to adjust to a new student experience mid-semester.